 Oh, how I love my raw nori rolls.
 They are so easy to make and a great way to get healthy brain regenerating seaweed into my diet.

 Sea vegetables contain an abundance of minerals essential for human health in a bioavailable form.
 They are a good source of iodine, and may even be a good source of B12, just what vegans and veggie heads need.
 If you find that one hard to believe as I did, here is the research.

 B12 is essential for brain and nerve health.

 Taurine is also an important building block found in seaweed, it is an amino acid that stimulates the release of the neurotransmitter GABA (gamma-aminobutyric acid).

-A couple of other simple ways to enjoy seaweed is to add dulse flakes or kelp salt into salads and soups., or try some dried wakame in a warm miso soup.
+A couple of other simple ways to enjoy seaweed is to add dulse flakes or kelp salt into salads and soups. or try some dried wakame in warm miso soup.

 Most spices such as cinnamon, ginger, black pepper, saffron and vanilla provide some brain health benefits, but turmeric deserves a special mention.